dcgc/dcgc.io/ue.md

 **Stationary mobility:** actor that does not move by itself, but can be changed by action from external (for example, objects you can move, bomb from gun, etc.)

 **Movable mobility:** actor that moves and state is altered by itself or by another object.

+**PlayerStart Actor:** defines where the player will start the level.
+  BadSize icon on PlayerStart will say that the starting position for the player is not valid (e.g., clipping on floor).

+**Component** is a group of actors combined together.
+You start by adding an actor to the level, and then, on the properties, with the add button, you select another actor to be added as a component.
+For example, static mesh of cylinder and then component of spotlight on one of the ends of the cylinder, to make a flashlight.
+When the actor is rotated or moved in an axis, all the components are also rotated and/or moved based on the root of the center of the actor.

+**Movement Actor:** adds movement to a object.
+  {Rotating Component} Rotation Rate: the speed at which it rotates.
+  {Rotating Component} Pivot Translation: distance of rotation within the center, if it rotates itself, rotates around, etc.

+Volumes: